AdobeDocs/document-services/src/pages/apis/pdf-services/insert-pdf-pages.md

     @"secondFileToInsertInput.pdf"
   );

-// Adds all the pages of the input PDF file to be
-//inserted at the specified page of the base PDF file.
+// Adds all the pages of the input PDF file to be inserted at the specified page of the base PDF file. insertPagesOperation .AddPagesToInsertAt(secondFileToInsert, 3);

-insertPagesOperation
-  .AddPagesToInsertAt(secondFileToInsert, 3);